Ezequiel Tovar Preview, Player Props: Rockies vs. Orioles

 Ezequiel Tovar At The Plate

-- Tovar leads Colorado with a slugging percentage of .431, fueled by 45 extra-base hits.
+- Tovar has an OPS of .734, fueled by an OBP of .298 and a team-best slugging percentage of .437 this season.

-- Tovar has reached base via a hit in 83 games this year (of 119 played), and had multiple hits in 28 of those games.
+- Tovar has picked up a hit in 70.0% of his 120 games this season, with more than one hit in 23.3% of them.

-- He has hit a long ball in 14 games this season (11.8%), leaving the park in 3% of his trips to the plate.
+- In 12.5% of his games this season, he has gone deep, and 3.1% of his trips to the plate.

-- Tovar has had an RBI in 42 games this season (35.3%), including 11 multi-RBI outings (9.2%).
-He has also driven home three or more of his team's runs in four contests.
+- Tovar has an RBI in 43 of 120 games this season, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored a run in 53 games this season, with multiple runs nine times.
+- He has scored a run in 54 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.